gbd-consult/qgis-resources/README.md

 ## Howto

-To add the repository, load the "QGIS Resource Sharing" Plugin in QGIS and add the repository URL "https://github.com/gbd-consult/qgis-resources.git" with a useful name (e.g. GBD-consult) to under Settings.
+To add the repository, load the "QGIS Resource Sharing" Plugin in QGIS and add the repository URL "https://github.com/gbd-consult/qgis-resources.git" with a useful name (e.g. GBD-consult) to the "Settings" menue.

 <img src="/screenshots/add_qgis_resources.png?raw=true" width="680">